anahitahassan/Arcade-Paddle-Game/README.md

-# New-Game
+# Arcade Paddle Game

-This is an updated ver of my previous Arcade Paddle Game - "Classic arcade game.
-Written in client-side JavaScript embedded with HTML, between a pair of <script> and </script> tags.
-This is my first application using JavaScript."

-The JavaScript in this version is in en external file.
+Classic arcade paddle game.
+This is an updated version of my previous Arcade Paddle Game.
+Instead of the JS being embedded with HTML, between a pair of <script> tags, the JS is in an external file.